Should You Train When You’re Sore?

 • If strength does not increase, more rest is necessary.

 An absence of muscle soreness is not mandatory for optimal recovery (see Warren et al., 1999).
-Still, other useful subjective criteria exist to determine whether you should train on a given day.
-For instance, the recovery index outlined on page 97 of The Elite Trainer contains subjective and objective measures to gauge recovery status.
-Answer all questions within 30 minutes of waking and if you score less than 15, postpone any intensive training for that day.
-Instead, concentrate on stretching or other restoration methods to enhance recovery.
+Still, other useful subjective criteria can help determine whether you should train on a given day.
+For instance, the recovery index outlined on page 97 of The Elite Trainer includes both subjective and objective measures to gauge recovery status.
+Answer all questions within 30 minutes of waking, and if you score less than 15, postpone any intensive training for that day.
+Instead, focus on stretching or other restoration methods to enhance recovery.

 follow